-In fluid power systems, if hoses or pipes need to be connected and disconnected frequently, say once a week, then Quick Connect Coupling are likely to pay for themselves quickly through increased productivity.
-Originally designed for specific fluid applications, quick connect couplings have evolved over the years as hydraulic systems have grown in many industries and their widespread use has produced a wide variety of designs that serve not only specific but general industrial applications, as well.
+In fluid power systems where hoses or tubes will be required to be connected and disconnected frequently, such as once a week, quick connect couplings have the potential to pay for themselves quickly through increased productivity.
+Originally designed for specific fluid applications, quick connect couplings have evolved over the years as hydraulic systems have grown in many industries and their widespread use has produced a wide variety of designs that serve not only specific but general industrial applications.

-All quick couplers have some elements in common.
-They all have two parts: a plug and a socket.
-The plug is male half and the socket is female half.
-When connected correctly, these parts effectively seal and lock the connection to control internal pressure and resist any tension that might pull the connection apart.
-The section is easily disconnected, without tools, by unlocking the locking mechanism and separating the parts, these parts are easy to disconnect without tools.
+All quick-release couplings have some elements in common.
+All have two parts: a plug and a socket.
+The plug is the male part and the socket is the female part.
+When properly connected, these parts effectively seal and lock the fitting to control internal pressure and resist any pulling forces that would tend to pull the fitting apart.
+By disengaging the locking mechanism and separating the parts, these parts are easy to disconnect without tools.

 Where are they used?

 The more often hoses must be connected and disconnected, the more valuable quick-release couplings become.
 They also become more important as machine productivity increases.

 A common application is hydraulic testing.
 If you need to connect a hydraulic test to a product via threads, which would take a lot of time to connect and disconnect, with quick couplings, the component is ready for testing with just a quick push/pull.

 Among the many different designs of quick-release couplings, there are two types available for certain applications.
 The non-valved type has the advantage of low-pressure loss through the coupling, but there is no provision to prevent leakage of fluid after the coupling is disconnected.
 However, if the pressure drop in the system must be kept to a minimum and fluid flow from the disconnected hose is tolerated, then the valveless coupling may be the designer’s first choice.